mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.19 - 2017-02-21 =
+* Improved: import uses stricter email validation rules.
+Kudos Oskar;
+* Improved: database is cleaned up after deleting subscribers.
+Thx Eric;
+* Improved: cursor focuses on the modal window and sidebars.
+A big thanks to users who reported the issue;
+* Improved: plugin is leaner;
+* Improved: we're translation-ready.
+Contact us to help and get freebies;
+* Improved: detailed error messages are displayed when sending with SMTP fails.
+Thx Rik;
+* Fixed: going back to email designer does not corrupt its contents.
+Thx Taut;
+* Fixed: emails trashed while sending can be resent if restored.
+Thnx Vlad;
+* Fixed: sending to large lists (30,000+) works again.
+Oskar, again!;
+* Fixed: default email templates are not duplicated when changed;
+* Fixed: email rendering does not display warning notices on PHP 7.1.
+Thx Alex;
+* Fixed: bulk trashing of subscribers works on PHP 5.3.
+Thx Chris!

 = 3.0.0-beta.18 - 2017-02-14 =
 * Fixed: subscriber stats for lists are accurately calculated;